Indoraptor0902/bellhacks-proj/README.md

 # bellhacks-proj
- Created a heart attack risk predictor for Bellhacks 24 with 2 other friends Not completed yet
+ Created a heart attack risk predictor for Bellhacks 24 with 2 other friends.
+Not completed yet